hnewbold/employee-attrition-ann/README.md

 7. [Contributors](#contributors)

 ## Introduction & Project Description
+### Introduction
 This project utilizes a deep learning model, specifically an Artificial Neural Network (ANN), to predict whether an employee will leave a company based on common work-related attributes such as tenure, salary level, and work hours.

+### Project Description
 To ensure high-quality input data, data cleaning, exploratory data analysis (EDA), and preprocessing were performed.
 This included checking for outliers, scaling numerical features, and encoding categorical variables.
 These preprocessing steps were implemented in a scikit-learn pipeline to ensure a streamlined and efficient data transformation process.

-Keras Tuner was used to efficiently find the best hyperparameters for the model.
-After tuning, the optimal model was replicated with the identified hyperparameters.
-The best model trained over 24 epochs, resulting in a test dataset loss of 0.10 and an accuracy of 0.97.
+Keras Tuner was employed to identify the best hyperparameters for the model efficiently.
+Once the optimal hyperparameters were identified, the model was replicated and trained for 24 epochs, achieving a test dataset loss of 0.10 and an accuracy of 0.97.

-This process demonstrated the capability of deep learning models to make accurate predictions based on a limited set of variables, proving the effectiveness of careful tuning and model selection.
+This process highlights the effectiveness of deep learning models in making accurate predictions with a limited set of variables, demonstrating the value of careful tuning and model selection.

 ## Dataset
 The dataset for this project was sourced from Kaggle and originates from Sailsfort Motors, an automobile company.
 Initially, it consisted of approximately 15,000 records.
 After removing duplicates, the dataset was reduced to around 12,000 records.
 The dataset contains the following 10 variables: